 I would love to hear what you think of this method (on Twitter or via email) and whether you could beat my time or do a better job with the files provided here.
 I hope that this read gave you valuable insight into the image restoration process and some ammunition for your clean-up projects!

-❤ By the way: If you decide to get a graphics tablet for your next restoration project or anything else photography-related, please consider using this link to Adorama so that this website may get a small percentage of a sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Adobe Photoshop license purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!